helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 <a href="https://ddev.readthedocs.io/en/latest/users/topics/phpstorm/">
 on the DDEV documentation website</a>.

+If you want to use your own ruleset (as seen in the screenshot above), notice to use the path within the container, not the local one.

 ## External Tools setup

 As mentioned above, settings within the External Tools configuration apply to all projects, which is a problem and